chuacw/OpenWRT-Tools/README.md

 Scripts for maximizing LAN speed
 - 10-ethtool

-Instructions on where to place each file are located in the files itself.
+Instructions on where to place each file are located in the files themselves.